BSc Veterinary Nursing and Bioveterinary Science (DC37)

 About BSc Veterinary Nursing and Bioveterinary Science

-Taught units are assessed using a variety of written examinations, computer-based tests and written reports, as well as practical and viva examinations.
+Taught units are assessed using a variety of written examinations, computer-based tests and written reports, as well as practical examinations.
 While you are working within the clinical environment, your progress is monitored through practical competence assessments.

 The course is accredited by the Royal College of Veterinary Surgeons.

 See a list of all Veterinary Nursing degrees at Bristol, and find more information about the course, assessment and career prospects.